-Line 17.-If you elected the accelerated credit for your first tax year ending on or after October 25, 1990 (i.e., the election described in the instructions for line 16), you must decrease each subsequent year's allowable credit for property for which the increased credit was claimed by the subsequent year's ratable share of the increased credit.
-To find the ratable reduction share, divide the amount on line 17 of the January 1991 revision of Schedule A by the number of allowable credit years after the election year.
+Reduction for one-time election to accelerate credit.
+The Revenue Reconciliation Act of 1990 allowed qualifying taxpayers to make a one-time election to accelerate their credit for the first tax year ending after October 24, 1990.
+If this election was made, you must reduce each later year's allowable credit for property on which the increased credit was claimed by that year's pro rata share of the increased credit.
+To find the pro rata reduction share, divide the amount on line 17 of the January 1991 revision of

+Schedule A (Form 8609) by the number of allowable credit years after the election year.
 This pro rata reduction amount will be the same for each credit year after the election year.
+Include it on line 17 as a negative amount.

-Enter this amount on line 17.
-For example, assume a taxpayer elected to claim an accelerated credit of \$70 for the 1990 tax year.
-If the property is eligible for 7 years of credit after the election year, the allowable credit in each of the subsequent 7 years is reduced by \$10 (\$70 divided by 7).
-In this example, the taxpayer (or its successor) would report \$10 on line 17 of Schedule A (Form 8609) for each tax year after the election year.
+For example, assume a taxpayer elected to claim an accelerated credit of \$90 for the 1990 tax year.
+If the property is eligible for 9 years of credit after the election year, the allowable credit in each of the remaining 9 years is reduced by \$10 (\$90 divided by 9).
+In this example, the taxpayer (or its successor) would report (\$10) on line 17 for each of the 9 tax years after the election year.

-Line 18.-If you are a qualifying partnership or S corporation that elected the accelerated credit for the first tax year ending on or after October 25, 1990, enter the line 18 amount in Part I of Form 8586 and separately allocate the line 18 amount to partners and shareholders as follows:
+Line 18.
+If you are a qualifying partnership or S corporation that elected the accelerated credit for the first tax year ending after October 24, 1990, enter the line 18 amount in Part I of Form 8586 and separately allocate the line 18 amount to partners and shareholders as follows:

-a.
-The regular 100% credit portion is allocated to nonqualifying partners.
+1. The regular 100% credit portion is allocated to nonqualifying partners.

-b.
-The reduced credit portion (i.e., 100% credit less the line 17 ratable reduction amount) is allocated to qualifying partners and all shareholders (see Note below regarding treatment of the reduced credit for nonqualifying shareholders).
+2. The reduced credit portion (i.e., 100% credit less the line 17 pro rata reduction amount) is allocated to qualifying partners and all shareholders (see Note below regarding treatment of the reduced credit for nonqualifying shareholders).

 Note: Although the increased credit was figured for all shareholders of a qualifying S corporation, shareholders who were nonqualifying shareholders were not permitted to claim on their tax returns their share of the increased credit.
 Instead, each nonqualifying shareholder's share of the increased credit is maintained in a suspense account and only the regular 100% credit is distributed to the nonqualifying shareholders on Schedule K-1 (Form 1120S).

-In tax years after the election year, the suspended credit is used to offset the nonqualifying shareholder's share of the ratable reduction in the credit (line 17 of Schedule A).
+In tax years after the election year, the suspended credit is used to offset the nonqualifying shareholder's share of the pro rata reduction in the credit (line 17 of Schedule A).
 See Section 7 of Rev. Proc.
 91-7, 1991-1 C.B.
 416.